 Yumminess and a potential cure for a lingering cough?
 Sign me up.

-I had a hard time not chomping on this savory treat straight from the container, much like my maple-spiced nuts, but sprinkling it over salads, soups, and dips turned out to be an idea that was just as wonderful.
+I had a hard time not chomping on this savory treat straight from the container, much like my maple-spiced nuts, but adding it to my snack-packs and sprinkling it over salads, soups, and dips turned out to be ideas that were just as wonderful.

 Along with the sumac, I keep things savory with a dash of fiery crushed red pepper flakes, salt, and aromatic herbes de Provence – a classic Provençal medley of seasonings that typically includes things like thyme, rosemary, fennel, and lavender.